openziti-test-kitchen/go-http/README.md

 can be used to create `http.Client` instances and `edge.Listener` can be used to with `http.Serve(listener,...)` calls.
 The rest of the GoLang HTTP machinery handles all the HTTP interactions unknowingly over an OpenZiti network.

-If you want a deep dive, the `ZitiTransport` definition can be found [here](https://github.com/openziti/sdk-golang/blob/main/http_transport.go) and `edge.Listen()` can be found [here](https://github.com/openziti/sdk-golang/blob/main/ziti/ziti.go#L590).
+If you want to deep dive, the `ZitiTransport` definition can be found [here](https://github.com/openziti/sdk-golang/blob/main/http_transport.go) and `edge.Listen()` can be found [here](https://github.com/openziti/sdk-golang/blob/main/ziti/ziti.go#L590).

 ## Client